MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-cpp.md

 ## Engines

 The File, Profile, and Protection API engines provide an interface for operations performed on by a specific identity.
 One engine is added to the Profile object for each user or service principal that signs in to the application.
 It is possible to perform delegated operations via `mip::ProtectionSettings` and the file or protection handler.
-See [the protetion settings section in the FileHandler concepts](concept-handler-file-cpp.md#protectionsettings) for more details.
+See [the protection settings section in the FileHandler concepts](concept-handler-file-cpp.md) for more details.

 There are three engine classes in the SDK, one for each API.
 The following list shows the engine classes and a few of the functions associated with each: